FM participates in ADB Governors' Seminar as part of bank's 2021 meeting

-New Delhi, May 3 (IANS) Finance and Corporate Affairs Minister Nirmala Sitharaman, who is the Asian Development Bank's (ADB) Governor for India, on Monday participated in the Governors' Seminar on "Cooperation for a Resilient Future", held as part of ADB's annual meeting 2021.
+New Delhi: Finance and Corporate Affairs Minister Nirmala Sitharaman, who is the Asian Development Bank's (ADB) Governor for India, on Monday participated in the Governors' Seminar on "Cooperation for a Resilient Future", held as part of ADB's annual meeting 2021.

 Other participants included Japan, Georgia, China, the Philippines and Netherlands.
 The virtual seminar was attended by delegates from 68 member nations of the ADB.